 How do you measure the range of outcomes experienced by the people who engage with your work?
 How do you understand and communicate the value of your funded programs and activities?
 Do you know how these measures stack up within your sector?

 Culture Counts has carried out extensive work to identify the key elements that contribute to the impact and value of funded programs and activities.
-This work has included the development of a set of metric statements enabling outcomes to be measured across Cultural, Social, Civic, Economic and Place domains.
+This work has included the development of a set of metric statements enabling outcomes to be measured across Cultural, Community, Economic, Social and Environment domains.
 These outcome metrics statements are able to be benchmarked with relevant organisations and align with the National Local Government Cultural Forum and CDN measurable outcomes framework as well as the Australian Public Libraries (ALIA Guidelines 2015).

 Example outcome measures being used by a wide range of arts and cultural organisations; libraries; health, community and education programs; place managers and local governments include: